-We strive to be a positive force in our communities.
-This includes a commitment to respecting human rights.
+We strive to be a positive force in our communities, and we remain committed to upholding the highest standards of human rights across our value chain.
 We promote respect for the rights set forth in the Universal Declaration of Human Rights and the principles articulated in the International Labour Organization’s Declaration of Fundamental Principles and Rights at Work.

 We are committed to providing local site security in a manner that is consistent with international human rights expectations.
-To support this commitment, we take a risk-based approach to providing training on security and human rights for our employees and security contractors.
-No significant risks were identified to warrant additional training in 2017.
+To support this commitment, we adopt a risk-based approach to providing training on security and human rights for our employees and security contractors.
+In 2018, we did not identify any new significant security risks to warrant additional training.